fboender/ansible-cmdb/README.md

 The 'html_fancy' template is the default.

+Templates can be referred to by name or by relative/absolute path to the `.tpl` file.
+This lets you implement your own templates.
+For example:

+    $ ansible-cmdb -t /home/fboender/my_template out/ > my_template.html

+#### Template parameters

+Some templates support parameters that influence their output.
+Parameters are specified using the `-p` or `--parameter` option to `ansible-cmdb`.
+Multiple parameters may be specified by separating them with commas.
+There must be *no* spaces in the parameters.

+For example, to specify the `html_fancy` template with local Javascript libraries and closed trees:

+    ansible-cmdb -t html_fancy -p local_js=1,collapsed=1 out > overview.html

+#### Standard available templates

 Ansible-cmdb currently provides the following templates out of the box:

+* **`html_fancy`**: A dynamic, modern HTML page containing all hosts.
+* **`txt_table`**: A quick text table summary of the available hosts with some minimal information.
+* **`json`**: Dumps all hosts including groups, variable, custom info in JSON format.
+* **`csv`**: The CSV template outputs a CSV file of your hosts.
+* **`markdown`**: The Markdown template generates host information in the Markdown format.
+* **`sql`**: The SQL template generates an .sql file that can be loaded into an SQLite or MySQL database.

+**html_fancy**:

+`html_fancy` is currently the default template.

-* `html_fancy`: A fancy HTML page that uses jQuery and DataTables to give you a searchable, sortable table overview of all hosts with detailed information just a click away.
+A fancy HTML page that uses jQuery and DataTables to give you a searchable, sortable table overview of all hosts with detailed information just a click away.

+It takes three optional parameters:

-  It takes a parameter `local_js` which, if set, will load resources from the local disk instead of over the network.
-To enable it, call ansible-cmdb with:
+* `local_js=0|1`: Load resources from local disk (default=`0`).
+If set, will load resources from the local disk instead of over the network.

-      ansible-cmdb -t html_fancy -p local_js=1 out > overview.html

-  the `collapsed` parameter controls whether host information is collapsed by default or not.
-A value of `1` will collapse all host information by
+* `collapsed=0|1`: Controls whether host information is collapsed by default or not.
+A value of `1` will collapse all host information by defaultcontrols whether host information is collapsed by default or not.
+A value of `1` will collapse all host information by default. (default='0')
-  default:

-      ansible-cmdb -t html_fancy -p local_js=1,collapsed=1 out > overview.html

-  It can be easily extended by copying it and modifying the `cols` definition at the top.

-* `txt_table`: A quick text table summary of the available hosts with some minimal information.

-* `json`: The json template simply dumps a JSON-encoded representation of the gathered information.
-This includes all the extra information scanned by ansible-cmdb such as groups, variables, custom information, etc.

-* `csv`: The CSV template outputs a CSV file of your hosts.

-* `markdown`: The Markdown template generates host information in the Markdown format.
+* `host_details=0|1`: Render host details or not. (default=`1`)

+**sql**:

-* `sql`: The SQL template generates an .sql file that can be loaded into an SQLite or MySQL database.
+The `sql` template generates an .sql file that can be loaded into an SQLite or MySQL database.

     $ ansible-cmdb -t sql -i hosts out > cmdb.sql
     $ echo "CREATE DATABASE ansiblecmdb" | mysql
     $ mysql ansiblecmdb < cmdb.sql

-You can create your own template or extend an existing one by copying it and refering to the full path to the template when using the `-t` option:

-    $ ansible-cmdb -t /home/fboender/my_template out/ > my_template.html

 ### Fact caching